PurduePAML/TrojanNN/README.md

 # TrojanNN

-This is the open source repo of our trojan attack on neural networks.
-You can download the paper from this repository, or please cite it with:
+This is the open source repository of our trojan attack on neural networks.
+The [paper](https://github.com/PurduePAML/TrojanNN/blob/master/trojan_nn.pdf) is published in Proc. of [NDSS 2018](https://www.ndss-symposium.org/ndss2018/).

+## Citation

 ```
 @inproceedings{Trojannn,
   author    = {Yingqi Liu and
                Shiqing Ma and
                Yousra Aafer and
                Wen-Chuan Lee and
                Juan Zhai and
                Weihang Wang and
-               Xiangyu Zhang },
+               Xiangyu Zhang},
   title     = {Trojanning Attack on Neural Networks},
   booktitle = {25nd Annual Network and Distributed System Security Symposium, {NDSS}
                2018, San Diego, California, USA, February 18-221, 2018},